Chemical Kinetics, Markov Chains, and the Imaginary It\^{o} Interpretation: Conclusions

 It is also important to try to see how our present results could match with recent criticisms to the imaginary It\^o interpretation.
 In~\cite{wiese} one finds a claim that points to the validity of the imaginary It\^o interpretation at short times and its failure at long or even intermediate times.
 This could perhaps be related to the singularization of the probability amplitude $\Psi$: if the initial condition of the Markov chain is Poissonian then the probability amplitude will be a probability measure initially too; however as the time evolves it will become singular (i.e. a distribution rather than a measure).
 Of course this is just a conjecture and further analysis would be necessary in order to assure this.
+In this respect, the lapse of existence guaranteed in section~\ref{dynamics} might be related to this short time validity.
+Anyway, this lapse of existence was not crucial in our analysis as we encoded the initial condition in a different way, via the initial distribution (so what is really crucial in our case is the size of the support of this initial distribution); this suggests in turn that there may be different notions of imaginary It\^o interpretation present in the literature.
 In~\cite{benitez} the authors put into question the validity of the imaginary It\^o interpretation through a formal path integral analysis: they conclude this by means of the identification of a path integral that is ill-posed.
-However, a parabolic PDE provided with a negative diffusion is ill-posed, at least in the sense of Hadamard (Lemma 1.19, \cite{renar}), but nevertheless it could be well-posed in certain distributional spaces \cite{miran}.
-We do not know whether or not such an extension in the notion of solution can be carried out in the case of the path integral too.
+However, a parabolic PDE provided with a negative diffusion is ill-posed, at least in the sense of Hadamard (Lemma 1.19, \cite{renar}), but nevertheless it could be well-posed in certain distributional spaces~\cite{aragaosilva} or under additional conditions~\cite{miran}.
+We do not know whether or not such extensions in the notion of solution can be carried out in the case of the path integral too.
+Independently of this, the possibility that different notions of imaginary It\^o interpretation are being considered should not be immediately disregarded in this case either.

 Of course, another possible criticism to the theory of the imaginary It\^o interpretation is its potential utility.
 Mapping a continuous time Markov chain into a PDE posed in a space of distributions looks like making a difficult problem an extremely difficult one instead.
 However, the previous successes referred to above in the use of this framework suggest the interest that exploring the stochastic analytical side of it may have.
 Correspondingly, it may also be interesting to study distributional PDEs or complex plane diffusions by means of Markov chains; indeed, the study of It\^o diffusions by means of Markov chains is known to be simplifying and has been explored within the framework of Malliavin calculus~\cite{kohatsu}.